Danhayes3008/Milestone-project1/README.md

 of every page are links to there social media pages and there youtube page so that users can find information that Is not on the website.

+<strong>Wire Frame:</strong>
+-

+no wire frame available for upload as it was drawn on paper and over the course of building the website some features had to be changed to make it work.

 -----------------------------------------------------------

 <strong>Current features:</strong>